proxin187/zeus/README.md

 ## Features
  - Single Kernel Stack
- - No paging, because its cool when userspace programs can crash the kernel
+ - No paging, because there is absolutely no real reason to have it unless you want to over complicate things
- - Syscalls match the linux abi (we aim to run linux executables on zeus)
+ - Syscalls through ecall

 ## License